wp-plugins/random-youtube-video/readme.txt

 1. This is the widget in your sidebar
 2. The page in your admin area
 3. Adds widget to sidebar and enables AutoPlay feature or not!
+4. Old widget you can only drag to the sidebar once!
+5. Old widget you can only drag to the sidebar once proof!
+6. New widget you can drag over multiple times!
+7. New widget proof you can have multiple Random YT Video widgets!
+8. Published widget profile that show 2 at time or more!

 == Changelog ==
 * 1.0 - first release.
 Widget can be used, videos can be managed